yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

 Azure Kubernetes Service requires an Azure Active Directory service principal to interact with Azure APIs.
 The service principal is needed to dynamically manage resources such as user-defined routes and the Layer 4 Azure Load Balancer.
 The easiest way to set up the service principal is using the Azure cloud shell.

-> **Note: By default, creating a service principal in Azure AD requires account owner permission.
-You may have trouble creating a service principal if you are not the account owner.**
+> **Note**: By default, creating a service principal in Azure AD requires account owner permission.
+You may have trouble creating a service principal if you are not the account owner.

 1. Open cloud shell by selecting the cloud shell icon in the menu bar.